AIF vs PMS: What is the Difference?

 • AIF allows investors to diversify beyond the typical realms of debt and equity, providing access to more complex asset classes that require specialized knowledge for management.

-• In certain cases, these funds have lower volatility due to less intense speculation on the asset classes, with the exception of hedge funds.
+• In certain cases, these funds have lower volatility due to less intense speculation on the asset classes, except hedge funds.
 The others are invested for the long-term, resulting in a lower portfolio turnover.

 • The asset selection process for these funds is rigorous, but the lower portfolio turnover leads to lower transaction costs.
 However, the fund manager must have exceptional expertise across a complex set of products, which may drive up management costs.